-4 Curtis Street is a 'triple-fronted' brick veneer dwelling.
+There is also an early postwar brick dwelling, with an interwar character, at 4 Curtis Street.
+It is a 'triple-fronted' brick veneer dwelling.
 It has a terracotta tile hip roof, and a broad chimney, rectangular in plan, on the Westgreen Court (west) elevation.
 It has steel framed windows with tilted brick sills (rendered) with two curved corner window frames and glazing to two of the frontages that demonstrate the modern influence.
 The curves of the window frames and glazing are echoed by the curved cantilever awning to the corner entry porch.
 The walls are face red and clinker brick.
 Both front and side setbacks allow for generous garden, which is open to the street, set behind a modern metal fence.

-Both houses have high integrity, with most original details and finishes retained, and no alterations or additions visible from the street.
+The house has high integrity, with most original details and finishes retained, and no alterations or additions visible from the street.

-Make the following change to the 'What is Significant' section of the Statement of Significance, to ensure 2 and 4 Curtis Street are included in the list of houses as contributing to the significance of the precinct:
+Make the following change to the 'What is Significant' section of the Statement of Significance, to ensure 4 Curtis Street is included in the list of houses as contributing to the significance of the precinct: